Rotterdam Urban Area, The Netherlands

 Location

-Rotterdam is located in the Rhine-Meuse River delta region in the West of the Netherlands, a low-lying region characterized by soft, water-saturated sediments.
+Rotterdam consists of a large harbor area and urban area, located in the Rhine-Meuse River delta region in the southwest of the Netherlands, a low-lying region characterized by soft, water-saturated sediments.
 The geological setting of the area has been shaped by river and marine processes.

 Geographical Map